Evovest/EvoTrees.jl/docs/src/index.md

 Models of the gradient boosting family typically involve some stochasticity.
 In EvoTrees, this primarily concern the the 2 subsampling parameters `rowsample` and `colsample`.
 The other stochastic operation happens at model initialisation when the features are binarized to allow for fast histogram construction: a random subsample of `1_000 * nbins` is used to compute the breaking points.

-These random parts of the algorithm can be deterministically reproduced on cpu by specifying an `rng` to the model constructor. `rng` can an `Int` (ex: `123`) or a random generator (ex: `Random.Xoshiro(123)`).
+These random parts of the algorithm can be deterministically reproduced on cpu by specifying an `rng` to the model constructor. `rng` can be an integer (ex: `123`) or a random generator (ex: `Random.Xoshiro(123)`).
 If no `rng` is specified, `123` is used by default.
-When an `Int `rng` is used, a `Random.MersenneTwister` generator will be created by the EvoTrees's constructor.
+When an integer `rng` is used, a `Random.MersenneTwister` generator will be created by the EvoTrees's constructor.
 Otherwise, the provided random generator will be used.

-As a consequence, the following `m1` and `m2` models will be identical:
+Consequently, the following `m1` and `m2` models will be identical:

 ```julia
 config = EvoTreeRegressor(rowsample=0.5, rng=123)